Common Lisp the Language, 2nd Edition

 (functionp x) == (typep x 'function)

-Because the vote also specifies that types cons
+Because the vote also specifies that types cons and

-are disjoint from the type function
+symbol are disjoint from the type function,

-this is an incompatible change; now functionp
+this is an incompatible change; now functionp is in fact

 always false of symbols and lists.